Data-driven Construction of Finite Abstractions for Interconnected Systems: A Compositional Approach: Data-Driven Construction of Finite Abstractions

-\begin{remark} Note that the results presented in \cite{wood1996estimation} can be employed to estimate the Lipschitz constants mentioned in Assumption \ref{assume2} and \ref{assume3} for the unknown maps.
-This estimation is achieved by utilizing finite data sets $\mathcal{D}_{\mathcal{N}_{C_i}}$ and $\mathcal{D}_{\mathcal{N}_I}$, obtained from the unknown interconnected system.
-Nevertheless, in this work, we assume that we know precise estimates of the Lipschitz constants.
-As a result, we do not consider any confidence over the estimations of these constants.
-For implementation details, Appendix-\ref{apdx1} provides an elaboration on the estimation process for the Lipschitz constants mentioned in Assumptions \ref{assume2} and \ref{assume3}.
-This process involves leveraging finite datasets, $\mathcal{D}_{\mathcal{N}_C}$ and $\mathcal{D}_{\mathcal{N}_I}$, collected from the unknown system. \end{remark}
+\begin{remark} Note that the results presented in \cite{wood1996estimation} can be employed to estimate the Lipschitz constants mentioned in Assumption \ref{assume2} and \ref{assume3} for the unknown maps (cf. Appendix \ref{apdx1}).
+When the estimates of the Lipschitz constants are unavailable, they are typically inferred from finite data sets obtained from the black-box representations of the unknown subsystem transition functions and the interconnection map.
+However, in this work, we assume that the estimates of the Lipschitz constants are known and do not consider any confidence regarding these estimations. \end{remark}

 For simplicity, in the remainder of this subsection we omit the index $i$ from the representations of the subsystems.
 Let us denote by $\eta_x\in(\mathbb{R}_{>0})^{\mathrm{dim}(\mathcal{X})}$, $\eta_u\in(\mathbb{R}_{>0})^{\mathrm{dim}(U)}$ and $\eta_w\in(\mathbb{R}_{>0})^{\mathrm{dim}(\mathcal{U})}$ the discretization parameters for $\mathcal{X}$, $U$, and $\mathcal{U}$, respectively.
 Hence, we generate symbolic state set $\hat{\mathcal{X}}:=[\mathcal{X}]_{\eta_x}$, $\hat U:=[U]_{\eta_u}$, and $\hat{\mathcal{U}}:=[\mathcal{U}]_{\eta_w}$.
 Accordingly, the exact reachable set of states from a grid cell centered at $\hat x\in\hat{\mathcal{X}}$, under an internal input grid cell centered at $\hat w\in\hat{\mathcal{U}}$, and under an external input $\hat u\in \hat U$, is defined as $\mathbf{R}(\hat x,\hat u,\hat w):=\{f(x,\hat u, w)~|~x\in\Phi_{\eta_x/2}(\hat x) \text{ and } w\in\Phi_{\eta_w/2}(\hat w)\}$.
 Our objective is to construct an over-approximation of $\mathbf{R}(\hat x,\hat u,\hat w)$ for any $(\hat x,\hat u,\hat w)\in\hat{\mathcal{X}}\times \hat U\times\hat{\mathcal{U}}$ using a function called \emph{growth bound}, formally defined as follows. \begin{definition} Given a dt-CS $\Xi=(\mathcal{X},U,\mathcal{U},f)$ with corresponding symbolic sets $\hat{\mathcal{X}}$, $\hat U$, and $\hat{\mathcal{U}}$, a function $\kappa:\mathbb{R}^{\mathrm{dim}(\mathcal{X})}_{\ge0}\times\hat{\mathcal{X}}\times \hat U\times\hat{\mathcal{U}}\rightarrow\mathbb{R}^{\mathrm{dim}(\mathcal{X})}_{\ge0}$ satisfying